Three rates of convergence or separation via U-statistics in a dependent framework: Introduction

 Our paper is in the line of work of \cite{massart2000some} where concentration of measure is applied to tackle problems arising from model selection.
-In our paper, we shed light on the large number of potential theoretical breakthroughs allowed by a better understanding of the non-asymptotic tail behavior of U-statistics of order 2 in a dependent framework.
-Based on the concentration inequality from \cite{duchemin}, we present new theoretical results in three different branches of statistics ranging from online learning to goodness-of-fit tests.
-In Section~\ref{sec:concentration}, we present the assumptions and the main result of \cite{duchemin} while in Section~\ref{sec:contributions} we describe in details our three contributions.
+In this work, we shed light on the large number of potential theoretical breakthroughs allowed by a better understanding of the non-asymptotic tail behavior of U-statistics of order two in a dependent framework.
+We present new theoretical results in three different branches of Statistics ranging from online learning to goodness-of-fit tests.
+In Section~\ref{sec:contributions} we describe in details our three contributions, highlighting their applications to learning theory and the proof innovations.

-Let us highlight that we work with the concentration result from~\cite{duchemin} rather than the one from~\cite{shen20} since the result from~\cite{duchemin} is valid for any initial distribution of the chain.
-We give further details at the end of Section~\ref{sec:contributions}.